chef/automate/components/automate-chef-io/content/docs/datafeed.md

     weight = 15
 +++

+{{< info >}}
+Data Feed is currently in beta.
+Turn on this beta feature by typing 'feat' into your browser for the Feature Flags window to appear.
+Select the toggle next to "Chef Automate Data Feed" to turn into the "ON" position and enable Data Feed.
+{{< /info >}}

 The Data Feed service sends node data to a 3rd party service.
 This can be useful when updating configuration management databases, external security dashboards and IT service management platforms.
 The following types of information are sent: